 Basically, you can drink anything that doesn’t have sugar, cream, milk, or sweeteners.
 So, things like water, tea, herbal tea, coffee, vegetable broth, bone broths, etc.

-I always recommend starting your fast with three different drink options readily available to you.
+As a fasting specialist, I always recommend starting your fast with three different drink options readily available to you.
 It helps vary things up and keep you from reaching for food.
 I usually have two or three cups sitting on my desk at the beginning of my fast days, and I always have a big bottle of water within reach.